jhoak/cream/readme.md

 	'meta_info': {object representing some other metadata, like the date the page was last visited}
 }
 ```
 Note that 'meta_info' is optional.
+It might not be there.

-Likewise, the format that Chrome can import is a Netscape Bookmark File (but is basically HTML).
+Likewise, the format that Chrome can import is a Netscape Bookmark File (mostly HTML).
 It looks like this (try exporting your bookmarks to see another example):
 ```html
 <!DOCTYPE NETSCAPE-Bookmark-file-1>